openlawteam/tribute-contracts/README.md

 This is why we would like to introduce a more modular approach to Moloch architecture, which will give us:

-- Simpler code, each part would do something more specific, this means easier to understand
+- Simpler code, each part would do something more specific, this means easier to understand.
-- Adaptable, we will be able to adapt each part of the DAO to the needs of the ones using it without the need to audit the entire code bade every time
+- Adaptable, we will be able to adapt each part of the DAO to the needs of the ones using it without the need to audit the entire code base every time.
 - Upgradable, it should be easier to upgrade parts once the need evolves.
-The best example we have in mind is voting, maybe the way of voting evolve with time and it is good to be able to upgrade that economic, we can imagine some modules being used by multiple DAOs without the need to be redeployed
+The best example we have in mind is voting, maybe the way of voting evolve with time and it is good to be able to upgrade that economic.
+We can imagine some modules being used by multiple DAOs without the need to be redeployed.

-Inspired by the hexagonal architecture pattern we believe that we can have additional layers of security and break the main contract into smaller contracts.
+Inspired by the hexagonal architecture pattern we believe that we can have additional layers of security, and break the main contract into smaller contracts.
 With that, we create loosely coupled modules/contracts, easier to audit, and can be easily connected to the DAO.

 The architecture is composed by 3 main types of components:

-**Core Module**
+**Core Contracts**

-- The Core module (Registry) keeps track of the state changes of the DAO.
+- The Core Contact (DaoRegistry) keeps track of the state changes of the DAO.
 - The Registry tracks all the registered Adapters, Proposals, and Bank Accounts of the DAO.
 - Only Adapters are allowed to call functions from the Registry Module.
 - The Registry does not communicate with External World directly, it needs to go through an Adapter to pull or push information.